tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 The pitch of her scream, if you could call it one, shifted unnaturally as it continued, rising and dropping in ways that made it impossible to place.

-The scream finally broke apart as Iris staggered.
+Iris’ scream finally broke apart as she staggered.

 She stood there, her eyes looking at the necklace still clenched in her hand.
 When she spoke again, her voice was fragmented and barely audible.